 Virtually all of the drugs in short supply are sold to healthcare facilities through GPOs, rather than directly to consumers at retail pharmacies.
 Many of these drugs had been saving lives for decades---until the GPOs gained a stranglehold over this marketplace.

 These abuses have forced many firms to stop making inexpensive generic drugs rather than produce them at a loss.
 They’ve also crippled the ability of others to maintain their plants, equipment, and quality control, resulting in tainted drugs, adverse FDA inspections, and plant closings.

 Years before the drug shortages made headlines, four Senate Antitrust Subcommittee hearings, federal and state investigations, media exposés, antitrust lawsuits and academic studies found that GPOs, instead of saving money for hospitals by purchasing in bulk actually INFLATED healthcare costs.
 In fact, a 2011 empirical study found that the kickbacks increased supply costs by at least $30 billion a year.
+But other empirical and anecdotal evidence indicates that this dubious system inflates supply costs by as much as $100 billion.
 That’s because the “safe harbor” created a perverse incentive in which higher prices for supplies means more money for GPOs.

 Thanks to aggressive GPO lobbying and campaign contributions, there is virtually no disclosure, transparency, regulation, or oversight of this powerful, secretive industry.
 Few, if any, outsiders know where all the billions are going.